Motorcycle engine – Understanding the different types

 V 4 engine

 A V4 engine is a four-cylinder piston engine in which the cylinders share a common crankshaft and are arranged in a V configuration.
-Ducati has several V2 and V4 engine models, such as the Panigale V4S and the Streetfighter V4.
+Ducati offers several V2 and V4 engine models, including the Panigale V4S and the Streetfighter V4.

 Example: Ducati Multistrada V4 S